zahidhasann88/go-image-processing/README.md

 docker-compose build
 ```

--To start your application along with the database (if using Docker Compose):
+- To start your application along with the database (if using Docker Compose):
 ```bash
 docker-compose up
 ```